daattali/beautiful-jekyll/README.md

   Author's home: "http://deanattali.com"
 ```

 Change these values to match the pages on your site.
 Each menu item is composed of a `key:value` pair, where the `key` is the text that shows up in the navigation bar, and `value` is the URL to link to.
 The URL can either be the name of a page on your site (eg. `/` will go to your homepage, `aboutme` will go to a page called `aboutme` on your site), or a URL to an external site beginning in `http`.
-If you want to define sub-menus, use the format that the `Resource` key uses in the sample code above.
+If you want to define sub-menus, use the format that the `Resources` menu is using in the sample code above.

 #### Displaying an image in the navigation bar